jsuarez-dev/Django_Django-REST-Framework_Angular/README.md

 ## Django test locally

-To run the test of django use the command.
-But you must clone and build the container first.
+To run the Django test use the below command, but you must clone and build the container first.

 ```bash
 docker-compose run --rm dj python manage.py test